Necromancy (film): Home media

-The film was released on VHS in the U.S. as The Witching by both Paragon Video Productions and Magnum Entertainment in the 1983.
+The film was released on VHS in the U.S. as The Witching by both Paragon Video Productions and Magnum Entertainment in 1983.
 It was released as Necromancy on DVD by Video International on February 11, 2008.
 The film was released again on DVD by Pegasus Entertainment on November 18, 2002.
 On July 7, 2016, Code Red DVD released the film on Blu-ray in a limited edition of 1,000 copies.